Bergen County, New Jersey · K–6 · In Formation

 to be disliked.

-Glade is not simply forming resilient children.
-It is forming children with a strong enough constitution to say no — to negative influence, to peer pressure, to the easy capitulation of going along.
-A child formed this way does not wait for permission to choose differently.
+Glade is not simply raising resilient children.
+It is walking alongside children toward a constitution strong enough to say no — to negative influence, to peer pressure, to the easy capitulation of going along.
+A child who arrives at that constitution does not wait for permission to choose differently.
 She affirmatively curates her own surroundings, her own influences, her own path.
-She has the rarest capability: the courage to be unpopular in service of what she knows is right.
+The courage to be unpopular in service of what she knows is right.
 That constitution, built before adolescence, cannot be manufactured later.
-It is built here, or it is not built at all.

 IV.